 She is a certified mediator and State Certified Trainer with advanced training in community mediation, parent-child mediation, custody-visitation mediation, divorce mediation, child permanency mediation, lemon law arbitration, employment discrimination mediation, victim-offender mediation and restorative justice group conferencing.
 She has served on the Board of Directors of the New York State Dispute Resolution Association, was a member of the Mid-Hudson Regional Youth Justice Team and the Governor’s Juvenile Justice Advisory Board, as well as EPIC, a noted parent effectiveness training and service organization.

-Peter T. Coleman is Professor of Psychology and Education at Columbia University where he holds a joint-appointment at Teachers College and The Earth Institute.
-Dr. Coleman directs the Morton Deutsch International Center for Cooperation and Conflict Resolution (MD-ICCCR), is founding director of the Institute for Psychological Science and Practice (IPSP), and is executive director of Columbia University’s Advanced Consortium on Cooperation, Conflict, and Complexity (AC4).
-His next book titled, The Way Out: How to Overcome Toxic Polarization will be released in 2021 (https://www.thewayoutofpolarization.com/).
+Peter T. Coleman is Professor of Psychology and Education at Columbia University where he holds appointments at Teachers College, the Climate School, and the School of Professional Studies.
+Dr. Coleman directs the Morton Deutsch International Center for Cooperation and Conflict Resolution (MD-ICCCR), is founding director of the Institute for Psychological Science and Practice (IPSP), and is co-executive director of Columbia University’s Advanced Consortium on Cooperation, Conflict, and Complexity (AC4).

-Dr. Coleman is a renowned expert on constructive conflict resolution and sustainable peace.
-His current research focuses on conflict intelligence and systemic wisdom as meta-competencies for navigating conflict constructively across all levels (from families to companies to communities to nations), and includes projects on adaptive negotiation and mediation dynamics, cross-cultural adaptivity, optimality dynamics in conflict, justice and polarization, multicultural conflict, intractable conflict, and sustainable peace.
+Coleman is a renowned expert on constructive conflict resolution and sustainable peace.
+His current research focuses on promoting conflict intelligence and systemic wisdom as meta-competencies for navigating conflict constructively across all levels (from families to companies to communities to nations), which includes projects on adaptive negotiation and mediation; cross-cultural conflict adaptivity; optimality dynamics in conflict, justice and polarization; multicultural conflict; intractable conflict; and sustainable peace.

 Dilshad Dayani, Ed.D is an award-winning human rights advocate, broadcast journalist, cross-cultural communication coach, and social impact tech. strategist.
 She is a consultant and faculty at The School of New York Times, as well as an Amazon best-selling author on intrapersonal conflict, women ’s cultural narratives & unconscious bias within the domain of success.
 She is also the founder of Lead 2 Empower, executive training, and consultancy in social impact technologies, leadership communication, and conflict resolution to build gender balance human capital.
 As a scholar-practitioner of conflict studies, her career has combined research, project development and teaching in diverse organizations such as NGOs, Academia, Media, the United Nations, and Fortune 500 companies.
 Dilshad served for eight years on the advisory board for PBS advocating for minority voices, and intercultural conflict resolution strategies.
 She now contributes to Huffington Post and Thrive Global on social impact and cultural stereotypes.
 Primary areas of practice over the last twenty years include: working with individuals and immigrant groups on issues of change, acculturation, cultural and interpersonal religious conflicts, leadership development, multicultural team building, and diversity.
 She received a master’s degree in Instructional Design and Media from Columbia University and an Ed.D in Educational Leadership from Northcentral University.